Annex 10 Data Protection Policy

 Aims of the Privacy Notice

-The main aim of this Privacy Notice is to be transparent about how do we process your personal information, ensure that we are processing your data following the GDPR principles, and explain and respect your rights over your data.
+The main aim of this Privacy Notice is to be transparent about how we process your personal information, ensure that we are processing your data following the GDPR principles, and explain and respect your rights over your data.

 In managing your data, we are committed to comply with our obligations as data controllers as request in the General Data Protection Regulation (GDPR), in particular we will comply with the following principles while processing your data: